Visitor and Patient Information

 Outpatients and visitors can select from two dining choices at St. Clair Hospital: Café 4, located in the Fourth Floor Lobby, and the cafeteria, located on the Second Floor of the Hospital.
 Click here for more informaiton.

 Directions can be found on our Parking, Maps and Directions page.

 We will make every attempt to discharge you as early in the day as possible, but your physician may discharge you at any time.
 Your nurse will notify you several hours before discharge.
 If you need assistance with securing transportation, please inform a memeber of the nursing staff as soon as possible.
 Your safety is our first priority and transitioning from the Hospital is a complex process.
 Once your doctor has discharged you, we want to make sure that all the details are in order.
 We may need to check with consulting physicians, await test results, etc. We will make every effort to keep you informed of the discharge schedule.

 Click here to browse current St. Clair Hospital jobs.

 St. Clair Hospital provides a Financial Assistance program for uninsured patients or patients with high balances after insurance coverage.
-Click here to view our Financial Assistance Policy.
+Click here for instructions to make application for financial assistance.
+To view our Financial Assistance Policy click here.
 The Financial Assistance program may be able to assist you with expenses incurred from the services received during your recent visit.
-Click here for instructions and to review the financial assistance application to determine if you are eligible for assistance.
+Click here to review the financial assistance application to determine if you are eligible for assistance.